Core Assignment Values

 make checkcommand that will check the types of any required names.
 It is your responsibility to ensure that your solution passes

 make check.
-If it doesn’t, the grader probably won’t be able to grade any of your solution at all, which will have serious consequences for your grade—usually, it results in a score of zero on the assignment.
+If it doesn’t, the grader probably won’t be able to grade any of your solution at all, which will have serious consequences for your grade.
 It is not the grader’s responsibility to fix your code if it fails to pass

 make check.
 Likewise, we often provide some public test cases, and it is your responsibility to ensure that your code compiles against those (unmodified) test cases.